texttest/website_2/_articles/restful_booker_demo.md

 The first and last lines would have been there anyway - they are enabling the swagger documentation to appear on the url `/api-docs`.
 The additional code checks for the environment variable `CAPTUREMOCK_SERVER` and does nothing if it is not set.
 The rest of this code is a little bit awkward to understand.
 It's setting an option to insert a `requestInterceptor` - a little piece of code that will be called whenever you use Swagger.
 This enables [CaptureMock](https://github.com/texttest/capturemock) to be a 'man in the middle' intercepting and processing all Swagger-generated traffic between the browser and the Restful Booker.

 In the video demo you see the 'httpmock' files that detail this kind of traffic.
-[CaptureMock](https://github.com/texttest/capturemock) generates these files using this interception process.
+[CaptureMock](https://github.com/texttest/capturemock) generates these files from the traffic it intercepts.

 ## Configuring TextTest's Test Rig
-Key to the sandboxing process is being able to start and run your entire application, including the database, from a command-line script.
+Key to this testing approach is being able to start and run your entire application, including the database, from a command-line script.
 Normally you'd start Restful Booker using `npm start`, and TextTest could run that directly, but there is actually a bunch of other stuff that needs configuring too.
-Often it's convenient to write a Test Rig - an additional script that does some setup before doing the equivalent of 'npm start', and may do some extra processing of results at the end.
+Often it's convenient to write a Test Rig for an application under test.
+It's an additional script that does some setup before doing the equivalent of 'npm start', and may do some extra processing of results at the end.

 The Test Rig for Restful Booker is a Python script [test_rig.py](https://github.com/texttest/restful-booker/blob/main/integration_tests/test_rig.py).
 I show it briefly in the video.
 It makes use of the companion tools [DBText](https://github.com/texttest/dbtext) and [CaptureMock](https://github.com/texttest/capturemock).
 This is an overview of what it does: